jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

   <img src="https://github.com/user-attachments/assets/1dbb5a90-880f-471f-bc18-d7ba3c580af6">
 </p>

 > This graph, and the one above it, are Mollweide projections – a way of drawing the entire surface of a round object, like Earth or the night sky, onto a flat oval shape.
-In this case, I have taken equatorial coordinates (Right Ascension and Declination), which describe the location of objects in space on the celestial sphere, and performed numerous tranformations on them to plot them appropriately on this 2-D space. _Note:_ due to the volume of data points (~85,000) Power BI is showing "a subset that defines the shape and the outliers".
+In this case, I have taken equatorial coordinates (Right Ascension and Declination), which describe the location of objects in space on the celestial sphere, and performed numerous tranformations on them to plot them appropriately. _Note:_ due to the volume of data points (~85,000) Power BI is showing "a subset that defines the shape and the outliers".

 The gray dots in the Mollweide plot are stars in the data set that have been mentioned in academic papers.
 Indigo/purple dots in the plot are stars that have not yet been mentioned in academic papers.
 These are the stars we are most interested in; if upon further study these stars reveal something new, interesting, or useful for existing mathematical models, an academic paper can be drafted about them.
 The blank curved gap inbetween hemispheres represents zones not viewed by TESS – while described as an "all-sky survey," in reality, only ~85% of the sky is observed in a two year cycle.